-Fisheries Biology.
-The Consultant team should demonstrate experience with salmonids, and in predicting fluvial processes in a natural stream; effects of destabilizing dynamic equilibrium;

 Geomorphology.
-The Consultant team should demonstrate experience with analyzing and reservoir effects; collection and analysis of substrate data; aerial photography analysis; and sediment budgets.
+The Consultant team should demonstrate experience with analyzing and predicting sediment transport and fluvial processes in a natural stream; effects of disturbances to dynamic equilibrium; reservoir effects; collection and analysis of substrate data; aerial photography analysis; flood inundation studies; and sediment budgets.

-Section 4 Key Staff Persons:
+Section 4, Key Staff Persons:

 Consultant shall identify key staff, their role in the project, and their qualifications and experience for the proposed role in the project.
-Please reference applicable California licenses/registrations for proposed civil engineering staff, licensed professional land surveyor staff, and licensed professional mechanical engineering staff.
+Please reference applicable licenses/registrations or certifications for proposed staff.

-Consultant Organization and Subconsultants: A factor in selecting a Consultant will be the level of experience demonstrated by the Consultant's team in key areas such as sediment transport, water supply, steelhead biology, estimating, and meeting facilitation.
+Consultant Organization and Subconsultants: A factor in selecting a Consultant will be the level of experience demonstrated by the Consultant's team in key areas such as sediment transport, dam removal, flood risk evaluation, water supply, steelhead biology and lifecycle dynamics, estimating, and meeting facilitation.